carlosperate/Docs/docs/03_Advanced_Setup/01_Create_A_Bootable_MicroSD_Card_From_Sources.md

 ### Installing U-Boot

-Unmount all the Micro SD partitions:
+Unmount all the microSD partitions:

 ```bash